 4.16.
 As can be seen in Figure 4.1, PBZ 1 covers predominantly rural areas with minimal public or active transport infrastructure.
-A small number of apartments (less than 22% of total dwellings) are also proposed on site which are located in close proximity to the local centre and the bus stops and active travel options on the spine road.
+A small number of apartments (less than 10% of total dwellings) are also proposed within parcel RM4 (South) which will be located in close proximity to the local centre and the spine road.

 4.17.
-As agreed with WSCC highways during pre-application discussions, the scale, land uses and betterments to public transport, walking and cycling infrastructure included within the consented development means that it is more appropriate to apply the Arun parking standards for PBZ 4 to the apartments specifically.
+As agreed with WSCC highways during pre-application discussions, the scale, land uses and betterments to public transport, walking and cycling infrastructure included within the consented development means that it is more appropriate to apply the

+Arun parking standards for PBZ 4 to the apartments specifically.
 The flats are located adjacent to the spine road, which is the proposed bus link throughout the site (which also connects through to the railway station), as well as providing continuous foot- and cycle- ways through the site, and to the wider area.
 The flats are part of a wider development, which includes the provision of a range of complimentary land uses within easy walking and cycling distance, further reducing the requirement for future residents to require a car.